eavestn/cloud-migration-guidebook/README.md

 Those measurable qualities listed above - though they enable usability and relevance - are not themselves quantifying success in terms of "makes me the most money".
 Those are natural consequences of measuring the right thing, but not the thing that is measured to dictate _technological_ choices.
 A product should be desirable (and measured), but the _technology_ should be judged by its ability to deliver desirable software.
 Again - making cash, mega important - but you can't do that with software that fails to deliver change.

+The audience of this book believes that success is built on good software.

-Measuring the right thing and using those metrics as a launching off point for deeper conversations is something I address in [**Metrics**](#metrics).
+_Measuring the right thing and using those metrics as a launching off point for deeper conversations is something I address in [**Metrics**](#metrics)._

 ### To Cloud or Not To Cloud